SHIMANO RC903 – CHANGES BRING IT TO THE TOP

 There’s also a stretchy, sock-like fabric running atop your toes between these front eyelets; the RC902 used the same upper material in this area as in the rest of the shoes.
 And if you look closely, you’ll notice a modified pattern of pin-hole-sized perforations across the uppers of the RC903.

-But the design, materials, and vents in the bottom or “outsole” of the shoe appear unchanged.
+But the design, materials, and vents in the shoe’s bottom or “outsole” appear unchanged.
 Likewise, the same dual, Li2 dial BOA closure system with the upper dial attached to the end of a crossover strap still controls the fit of the shoes.

 And the signature blue color that has long made this S-Phyre stand out in a crowd remains along with classic black and white options and my favorite, the In The Know Cycling red.
 (How did they know to do that?)